Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 Extra methods:

-- `.mossySlab(block: string)`{: .language-javascript }: Accepts a string, the registry name of a slab block that the block will turn into when moss grows to it
+- `.mossySlab(block: String)`{: .language-javascript }: Accepts a string, the registry name of a slab block that the block will turn into when moss grows to it
 - `.mossyConversionFull(callback: MossGrowingCallback)`{: .language-javascript }: Accepts a [MossGrowingCallback](#moss-growing-callback), sets how the block determines if moss should grow when the `type` state is `double`
 - `.mossyConversionHalf(callback: MossGrowingCallback)`{: .language-javascript }: Accepts a [MossGrowingCallback](#moss-growing-callback), sets how the block determines if moss should grow when the `type` state is `top` or `bottom`
 - `.mossyConversion(callback: MossGrowingCallback)`{: .language-javascript }: Accepts a [MossGrowingCallback](#moss-growing-callback), sets how the block determines if moss should grow for any `type` state